MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 Keyboard navigation is an important aspect of any app.
 For many the keyboard is more efficient than using touch or a mouse and it enables screen readers for the visually impaired.
 The navigation order should:
 - mirror what is seen visually
-- should only have a tab stop at controls that are interactive
+- only have a tab stop at controls that are interactive
-- should follow either an intuitive across and then down "Z" order or a down and then across "reverse-N" order.
+- follow either an intuitive across and then down "Z" order or a down and then across "reverse-N" order.

-The above requirements will be met with the default **TabIndex** values on controls and we recommend that you do not change them.
+The above requirements will be met with the default **TabIndex** values and we recommend that you do not change them.
 The default is what most users expect visually and it will work well with a screen reader.
 But there may be cases in which you will want to override the default.
 Use the **TabIndex** property and the [**Enhanced group** control](https://powerapps.microsoft.com/en-us/blog/enhanced-group-experimental-control-with-layout-control-and-nesting/) (experimental) to make adjustments to the navigation order.

 The **TabIndex** property has two recommended values: